Roblox Avatar Wheel

 Decide free-only, low Robux, or full flex before you spin so you know which slices to keep in Settings.

-Spin once for a style label
+Spin once for an avatar label

 Treat the result as your build brief, not a suggestion you ignore two seconds later.